JLC2141/intro_to_cli/README.md

 </details>

 **Moving forward, I will use the term base directory to refer to the intro_to_cli directory for purposes of simplicity.
-So if the tutorial states, "perform this command while located in the base directory", I mean perform a command while you're in /workspaces/intro_to_cli/**
+So if the tutorial states, "perform this command while located in the base directory", I mean make sure your current working directory is /workspaces/intro_to_cli/ before you execute the command**

 ## 📁 CLI command: mkdir